CanobbioE/CanobbioE/README.md

 I'm currently working as a freelance Senior Backend Developer.
 My main client is [IndyKite](https://www.indykite.com/) a Norwegian startup on its way to transform enterprise AI with graph-powered solutions.
-Previously, I've worked with [Glofox](https://www.glofox.com/), handling the integration with external sysetms like Stripe, Twilio, Customer API and many more.
+Previously, I've worked with [ABC Glofox](https://www.glofox.com/), the all-in-one fitness management software.
 Before that, I was employed for [Ti&M](https://www.ti8m.com/), the Swiss leader firm in digitalization projects and products, working as a full-stack developer.

 ---